 The hobby of growing giant gooseberries was particularly popular in the industrial midland and northern counties and formalised in the nineteenth century via The Gooseberry Growers’ Register.
 At its peak in 1845 this recorded entries from 171 shows but today only the Egton Bridge Show and a group of about 7 small shows around Goostry in mid Cheshire survive.
 To achieve the largest berry the bushes are drastically pruned, with most of the fruit removed, so that all of the plant’s energy is concentrated into the few remaining berries – what a waste of the rest of the fruit!

 Whilst gooseberries were mainly a fruit grown by the working classes, the Victorians brought them to wider popularity when they began growing them commercially.
-Today it seems that they are once again becoming a speciality available only to those who grow their own, remaining popular with allotmenteers, but having fallen out of favour commercially, see this recent article written by Bee Wilson http://www.telegraph.co.uk/foodanddrink/foodanddrinknews/9451784/Where-have-all-our-gooseberries-gone.html
+Today it seems that they are once again becoming a speciality available only to those who grow their own, remaining popular with allotmenteers, but having fallen out of favour commercially.

 This gulf between foods that are now found only in private gardens and those available via supermarkets was the very thing that first induced me to try gardening.
-I am in the process of ordering new bushes for our own garden to replace the ones that have been in existence for at least 50 years and so have experienced firsthand how hard it is to find the traditional varieties.
+A decade ago I needed to source new bushes for our own garden to replace the ones that have been in existence for at least 50 years and experienced first hand how hard it is to find the traditional varieties.
 In 1831, the entries for the Gooseberry Growers’ Association competition recorded 171 different varieties, most of them unknown today.
 Whilst size was the major consideration back in 1831, today we appear more concerned with mildew-resistance, despite the fact that this is relatively easy to avoid, and just two varieties, Hinnomaki and Invicta, predominate.
 I have already planted, and enjoyed, a Hinnomaki Red, said to be similar to the old Whinham’s Industry, but I am loathe to lose our heritage by replacing entirely with modern varieties.
 Deciding which heritage varieties to plant is made all the harder by the fact that you are unlikely to have had the opportunity to taste them and so need to place your faith in the written accounts of yore.
 What follows are some of my considerations thus far.

 The Gooseberry Season